-Weighted averaging of assay data over drilling intervals has been done and a summary of intercepts for each hole used in the resource estimation is given in a table below..
+Weighted averaging of assay data over drilling intervals has been done and presented in this press release.
 There were no issues with missing samples or poor recovery to account for in the weighted averages

 - Below detection values (if encountered) are halved for averaging.
-Detection limit for Co and Cu = 0.1 ppm (0.00001%) - Reported intercepts are continuous intervals of >0.1% cobalt equivalent mineralization.
-Internal intervals below the 0.1% cut-off are only

-- included if they are less than 10 ft in drilled length and would average above the cut-off if included in intervals on either side. - Cobalt equivalent is calculated using a 2 year average of LME metal spot prices from Aug/ 2016 to Aug, 2018: \$3.00/lb Copper, \$30.00/lb cobalt.
+Detection limit for Co and Cu= 0.1 ppm (0.00001%) - Reported intercepts are continuous intervals of >0.1% cobalt equivalent mineralization.
+Internal intervals below the 0.1% cut-off are only included if they are less than 10 ft in drilled length and would average above the cut-off if included in intervals on either side. - Cobalt equivalent is calculated using a 2 year average of LME metal spot prices from Aug/ 2016 to Aug, 2018: \$3.00/lb Copper, \$30.00/lb cobalt.
 Ratio = 1:10, cobalt equivalent = Co% + (Cu%/10)

-Relationshi p between mineralizat ion widths and intercept lengths
+Relationship between mineralizatio n widths and intercept lengths

 - Drill holes are planned to intersect mineralized zones as orthogonally as possible.
 Limited availability of drill stations necessitates drilling fans of holes at a range of dips on the same azimuth to achieve the desired intercept spacing for inclusion in a mineral resource. - The orientation and rough margins of the mineralized zones is well established from field mapping and prior drilling.
-A 3-D digital model has been built of the mineralized zones and associated stratigraphic units. - True thickness of reported mineralized intercepts is measured from the pierce points of the drill hole perpendicular to the strike and dip of the 3-D model - Some holes intersect mineralized zones at low angles due to hole deviation and attempting to expand spacing of intercepts with limited pad locations.
+A 3-D digital model has been built of the mineralized zones and associated stratigraphic units - True thickness of reported mineralized intercepts is measured from the pierce points of the drill hole perpendicular to the strike and dip of the 3-D model - Some holes intersect mineralized zones at low angles due to hole deviation and attempting to expand spacing of intercepts with limited pad locations.
 Some of these intercepts are substantially longer than true thickness of the zone, in every case a measured true thickness is reported

+Diagram •

-Diagram • Appropriate maps are included within the press release specifically showing the location of the Iron Creek property and location of drill holes used in the resource estimation.
+Appropriate maps are included within the press release specifically showing the location of the Iron Creek property and location of drill holes used in the resource estimation.